A Revisiting of the Pressure Elimination for a Fluid-Structure PDE Interaction and Its Implications: Introduction

 \section{Introduction}

-We consider a model of fluid-structure interaction on a bounded domain $\Omega \in \mathbb{R}^n$, $n = 2$ or $3$, where $\Omega$ is comprised of two Lipschitz domains $\Omega_f$ and $\Omega_s$.
-The physical situation is thus: a stationary elastic solid $\Omega_s$ is fully immersed in a fluid occupying domain $\Omega_f$ with interaction taking place on the boundary of the solid $\Gamma_s$.
-The dynamics of the solid is described by a linear elastic (hyperbolic) equation in the variable $\bw$, while the velocity of the fluid $\bu$ is modeled by Stokes flow.
-Specifically we consider the following linear version of a nonlinear fluid-structure model combining a solid displacement (linear elasticity) with Stokes flow: \begingroup \endgroup Here, we have $\Omega_f$ is the fluid region and $\Omega_s$ the structure region, where the stress and strain tensors are defined as in \eqref{eq:stress_tensor} and \eqref{eq:strain_tensor}.
+We consider a model of fluid--structure interaction on two bounded, Lipschitz domains $\Omega_f$ and $\Omega_s$, where each $\Omega_i \subset \mathbb{R}^n$, $n = 2$ or $3$.
+(A canonical example of the pair $\{ \Omega_f, \Omega_s \}$ is given in Figure~\ref{fig:fsi_geometry}.
+The physical situation to be modeled is as follows: a stationary elastic solid $\Omega_s$ is fully immersed in a fluid occupying domain $\Omega_f$ with the interaction taking place on the boundary of the solid $\Gamma_s$.
+The dynamics of the solid is described by a linear elastic (hyperbolic) equation in the variable $\bw$, while the velocity of the fluid $\bu$ is modeled by (parabolic-like) Stokes flow.
+To be specific, we consider the following linear version of a nonlinear fluid--structure interaction (FSI) model combining a solid displacement (linear elasticity) with Stokes flow: \begingroup \endgroup So, as presented, we have $\Omega_f$ is the fluid region and $\Omega_s$ the structure region of the FSI.
+Also, the stress tensor $\sigma(\cdot)$ and strain tensor $\varepsilon(\cdot)$ are defined as in \eqref{eq:stress_tensor} and \eqref{eq:strain_tensor}.
 The $\Gamma_f$ region is the outer boundary of the fluid (for example, the bigger circle in an annulus), and $\Gamma_s$ is the inner boundary of the structure (or between the structure and the fluid).
 The interchange between the fluid and the structure occurs at this boundary, as written above.
-In our convention $\nu(\mathbf{x})$ is the unit outward normal vector with respect to $\Omega_f$ and hence inward with respect to $\Omega_s$.
+By our convention $\nu(\mathbf{x})$ is the unit outward normal vector with respect to $\Omega_f$ and hence inward with respect to $\Omega_s$.